ogranada/snippets/doc/index.rst

 This site provides code snippets for various languages, libraries and techniques.

-The source code of the snippets is located in a :github:`GitHub repository
+The source code of the snippets is located in a `GitHub Repository
-</>`.
-This documentation is generated from commit |changeset| in this
+<https://github.com/lunaryorn/snippets>`_.
+This documentation is generated
+from commit |changeset| in this repository.
+Please :github:`report issues
-repository.
-Please :github:`report issues <issues>` or send :github:`pull requests <pulls>`, if you've created a snippet you'd like to see in this collection.
+<issues>` or send :github:`pull requests <pulls>`, if you've created a snippet
+you'd like to see in this collection.

 Available snippets